landoskape/dominoes/docs/basicTDLambdaAgent.md

 tensor.
 Like every [`dominoeAgent`](../dominoes/agents/dominoeAgent.py), TD-lambda agents have a method called `processGameState()` that is called by the `gameState()` method when the [`dominoeGame`](../dominoes/gameplay.py) object feeds the game state to each agent.
-For TD-Lambda agents, this takes each component of the game state and converts it to a binarized tensor representation, then uses the additional method `prepareValueInputs()` to concatenate each tensor into a vector(s) that represents the input to the
+For TD-lambda agents, this takes each component of the game state and converts it to a binarized tensor representation, then uses the additional method `prepareValueInputs()` to concatenate each tensor into a vector(s) that represents the input to the